Brest-Java-Course-2021-2/Vadim-Kazak/documentation/Software Requirements Specification (SRS).md

 - edit a reader
 - delete a reader
 - view the number of issued books
-- selection of a book using a filter by name
+- search a reader by creation date

 ## 2. Overall description